wladimir-georgiew/ECommerceServices-ASP.NETCore-/README.md

  -View active orders which were assigned to them and are yet to be completed.<br>
  -They are automatically being assigned to an order, depending on their department and active orders schedule.Cannot be assigned to two orders with same or overlapping start hours.<br>
  -View completed orders.<br>
- -Employees salary is being incresed by 1% for every order they have completed.
+ -Employees salary is being incresed by 1% of the price of every completed order.
 The increase is being calculated and added to the salary at the 1st day of every month at 10:30 and includes older increases(it's stacking).<br>
  ![image](https://user-images.githubusercontent.com/61605749/217588819-b65f6c01-d5ac-4334-9bf6-604cd2d2e188.png)

  ## Admin Functionality